K. Sukumaran (judge): Formal career

 K. Sukumaran had his high school education from St. Albert's High School, Ernakulam and was a graduate of Maharaja's College in Kerala.

-He began practice in 1955 as a lawyer at the high court of Kerala.
+He began practice in 1955 as a lawyer at the Kerala High Court.

 From 1969 to 1976 he was government pleader at the high court.

 He was the legal counsel for Kerala Agricultural University.

 In 1981 he was appointed an additional judge and the next year became a permanent judge at the court.

 He was appointed by the government to inquire into a scandal related to the Idamalayar and Kallada Dams.

 Based on his report, Minister R. Balakrishna Pillai and others were prosecuted and convicted by a Special Court.

 He served on the Kerala bench until 18 March 1991.

-He then transferred to the high court of Bombay, serving there until his retirement in 1992.
+He was then transferred to the Bombay High Court, serving there until his retirement in 1992.

-While with the Bombay high court he functioned on the Benches of the high court at Nagpur and Aurangabad and the High Court of Goa.
+While with the Bombay High Court he functioned on the Benches of the high court at Nagpur, Aurangabad, Goa.